-The aquatic plants and animals occurring in the areas affected by the proposal should be described, noting the patterns and distribution in the waterways and any associated wetlands and lacustrine environments.
-The surveys should be conducted, where possible, at the end of the wet season (March/April) when the likelihood of observing rare and threatened species of aquatic biology are highest.
-The description of the plants and animals present or likely to be present in or adjacent to the area should include:
+The aquatic flora and fauna occurring in the areas affected by the proposal should be described, noting the patterns and distribution in the waterways and any associated wetlands and lacustrine and marine environments.
+A description of the habitat requirements and the sensitivity of aquatic flora and fauna species to changes in flow regime, water levels and water quality in the project area should be provided.
+The description of the fauna and flora present or likely to be present in the project area at any time of year should include: